 Slavery and Human Trafficking Policies

 Notably, we further developed our Slavery and Human Trafficking Policy, which can be found on Coruson.
 We also updated our Supplier Management Policy, which can also be found on Coruson.

 The Company operates the following policies that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:

 - Remuneration and Benefits Policy: Ideagen employees are offered a competitive remuneration package and provides a comprehensive range of benefits to its employees.
-Ideagen regularly conduct employee engagement surveys on an anonymous basis to give employees a voice on their individual employment, their department and the Company, as
+Ideagen regularly conducts employee engagement surveys on an anonymous basis to give employees a voice on their individual employment, their department and the Company, as appropriate.

 Due Diligence Procedures

 The Company undertakes due diligence when considering taking on new suppliers, and regularly reviews its existing suppliers.
 The organisation's due diligence and reviews include: